-This book is like a rogue wave, you can’t help but look at it in unblinking awe.
+From the bestselling author of Dark Matter and The Wayward Pines.
+This book is a revelation.
+You can’t help but look at it in unblinking awe.
 Read it in a day because it’s too good to put down and I was too curious to see how everything would unfold.
 A must-read that will not disappoint.
 Crouch, an already phenomenal author, just keeps getting better over time.

 A Memory Called Empire is chock-full of interstellar intrigue, palace rivalries and surprising friendships, set against a backdrop of a looming alien invasion.